elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The slot="..." attribute is only valid for direct children of the shadow host.
 For nested elements, it gets ignored.
-If there are multiple elements in light DOM with the same slot name, they get appended into the slot.
+If there are multiple elements in light DOM with the same slot name, they append into the slot.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />